 More and more air framed tents are being made for family camping as they are straightforward to pitch.
 Below is a video of us pitching the Outwell Hornet XL tent.
 Click here to see more air framed tents.

 Pop-up Tents - Great for Teenagers

-Finally you can get some tents that simply pop-up, in exactly the same way as a kid’s play tent does.
+Finally, you can get some tents that simply pop-up, in the same way as a kid’s play tent does.

 While you can get some pop-up tent designs that can work for family camping, most pop-up tents are not suitable for family camping.

 However, if you have a teenager who wants to sleep in their own tent in the summer, then this is an affordable option.
 I recommend you look at the Easy Camp Antic popup tents if that's something that you may need.

 Top Tip to Avoid Looking Silly at the Campsite

 Finally, when you do buy a family tent, try pitching it the garden (or somewhere close by if you don’t have space), before you travel to a campsite.

 Take time to get familiar with your tent, and you'll soon learn what works best for you.
 You'll soon have it going up in no time.